 Normally, you will also need to have taken a mathematics course or a quantitative methods course at university or have at least grade B in A level maths or international equivalent.

 If your first language is not English but within the last 2 years you completed your degree in the UK, you may be exempt from our English language requirements.

 If you need to improve your English language skills before starting your studies, you may be able to take a pre-sessional course to reach the required level.

 Applications for 2021 entry are open.
-Please apply by 27 January 2021 to be included in the first round of selections for a funded place.
+Please apply by 27 January 2021 to be included in the next round of selections for a funded place.
 Self-funded applications are accepted year-round.